apache/airflow/contributing-docs/10_working_with_git.rst

    ``git fetch --all``  (to fetch all remotes)

-3. Assuming that your feature is in a branch in your repository called ``my-branch`` you can easily check what is the base commit you should rebase from by
+3. Assuming that your feature is in a branch in your repository called ``my-branch`` you can easily check what is the base commit you should rebase from via

    ``git merge-base my-branch apache/main``